Tairovik/personal-site/content/pages/portfolio/project-8.md

     width: wide
     type: image_section
     image: /images/Afdal Team Screens.png
-  - content: |
+  - content: >
-      The account & team pages for the users of the platform.
+      The account & team pages for the users of the platform, where they can organize their data pipes, check their data usage, manage their teams, and integrate the data sources with other instances.
     type: text_section
   - image_alt: Afdal Analytics Dashbaord
     caption: Dashboard Design